JFY96/notes/notes/datastructures.md

 - Both the operations take place at the same end (top of stack).
 - It can be implemented using both array and linked list

+### Monotonic Stack
+- A stack whose elements are monotonically increasing or decreasing
+- If we need to pop smaller elements before pushing a new element, then the stack is *decreasing* from bottom to top.
+Otherwise its *increasing* from bottom to top.
+	- e.g. Before: `[5, 4, 2, 1]`.
+After: `[5, 4, 3]`.
+Need to pop smaller elements before pushing 3.

 **Time Complexity**:

 - Access: O(n)